bnclabs/gofast/README.md

 * [CBOR](http://cbor.io),(Concise Binary Object Representation) based
   protocol, avoids yet another protocol frame.
 * Well formed gofast packets are fully [CBOR](http://cbor.io) compliant.
-* Symmetic protocol - like all socket programming client initiates the connection, but there after client and server can exchange messages like peers, that is both ends can:
+* Symmetric protocol - like all socket programming client initiates the connection, but there after client and server can exchange messages like peers, that is both ends can:
   - `POST` messages to remote node.